 And go back to the beginning!
 Develop a training mentality, regularly connect and train your FOH staff on upselling and the options that can increase the customer's enjoyment and at the same time increase the average spend.

 Never annoy your customers!
 Sometimes it takes a bit of time to correctly gauge a customer and their willingness and openness to receiving suggestions from servers.
 Done poorly and aggressively will quickly turn off even the most congenial of guests.

 Know your pairings

-Make sure your offer to the guest makes sense and isn’t incongruent to the items they have already selected.
-Beer with pizza is a natural, rye and coke isn’t.
+Make sure your offer to the guest makes sense and isn’t incongruent with the items they have already selected.
+Beer with pizza is natural, rye and coke aren’t.
 Whatever your offer, it needs to be complementary to the menu item your guest selected, so know your food and beverage pairings.

 Time is of the essence

 Like upselling, timing is everything in cross-selling, ill-timed it will sound forced and derail any attempts you may have at cross-selling.
 Customers are generally more open to servers cross-selling suggestions as they place their order with the server, not after you leave and come back with a drinks order.